jamesdcheney0/terraform-challenge/README.md

 - [This](https://www.google.com/search?q=error%3A+src+refspec+main+does+not+match+any+error%3A+failed+to+push+some+refs+to+when+pushing+main+to+new+repo&oq=error%3A+src+refspec+main+does+not+match+any+error%3A+failed+to+push+some+refs+to+when+pushing+main+to+new+repo&aqs=chrome..69i57j69i58.4557j0j1&sourceid=chrome&ie=UTF-8) google search to troubleshoot how to push to github.
 Turns out I had to commit files first, then I could push.
 Also had to set git config username and name to be able to push after committing
 - Looked up how to make NAT gateway https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/nat_gateway
 - verified AZ names https://www.google.com/search?q=availability+zones+in+aws+us-east-1&oq=availability+zones+in+aws+us-east-1&aqs=chrome..69i57.7210j0j1&sourceid=chrome&ie=UTF-8
+- found out how to pull RHEL AMIs from [this](https://gmusumeci.medium.com/how-to-deploy-a-red-hat-enterprise-linux-rhel-ec2-instance-in-aws-using-terraform-6570ad6ee19f) article